Oslo Helsinki Berliini Kokkola by Maustetytöt - English lyrics translation

 |

-The back seat freezes and the landscapes
+It's freezing in the back seat and the landscapes

 |